bogdanparvu18/msc-graduate-project/README.md

 ---

-### Phase 4 — Construct the medical-QA benchmark
+### Phase 4 — Construct the Medical-QA Benchmark

-In this phase, the visual artifacts created in Phase 3 are transformed into a structured medical multimodal visual question-answering benchmark.
+In this phase, the medical visual artifacts created in Phase 3 are transformed into a structured medical multimodal visual question-answering benchmark.
+Phase 4 focuses only on building a controlled, reproducible QA benchmark using the available dataset annotations, visual artifacts, label maps, and LLM-assisted language generation.

-The goal is to create a dataset where each sample contains:
+The purpose of this phase is to convert Kvasir-Capsule from a labelled capsule-endoscopy dataset into a benchmark where each sample contains a visual artifact, a clinical-style question, a ground-truth answer, evidence references, task type, source label, normalized clinical category, and validation status.

+#### Benchmark sample structure

-- a visual input, such as an image, crop, frame strip, video clip, or multi-panel artifact
+- a visual input, such as a single image, crop, bounding-box overlay, frame strip, video clip, quality-control panel, or multi-panel artifact
 - a natural-language clinical-style question
 - a ground-truth answer
-- evidence grounding
-- task type
+- a question type
-- source label
+- source label from Kvasir-Capsule
-- normalized clinical category
+- normalized broad clinical category
+- evidence references
-- bounding-box reference
+- bounding-box information, where available
-- temporal context
+- temporal context, where available
-- retrieved medical context

-This phase converts Kvasir-Capsule from a labelled medical visual dataset into a medical MMVQA benchmark.
+- quality-control tag, where available
+- validation status

-Kvasir-Capsule provides the visual ground truth:
+Kvasir-Capsule dataset provides the visual and annotation-based ground truth.

+The benchmark should rely on:

 - source video
 - target frame
-   - original label
+- original medical label
-   - bounding box
+- bounding-box annotation
 - frame number
-   - labelled/unlabelled status
+- labelled or unlabelled status
 - anatomical or luminal finding class

-The LLM provides the language layer:
+- artifact type created in Phase 3
+- normalized clinical category created in Phase 2

+The LLM does not create new medical truth.
+It only helps transform existing structured information into natural-language question-answer pairs.

+The label map defines:

+- original Kvasir-Capsule label
+- normalized broad clinical category
+- normal / abnormal / anatomical / poor-visibility status
-- question wording
+- supported question types
-- answer phrasing
-- explanation templates
+- safe answer templates
-- evidence statements
+- allowed evidence references
+- whether localization questions are allowed
+- whether temporal-context questions are allowed
+- whether abstention questions are appropriate

+The final dataset includes:

+- artifact paths
+- visual input type
-- uncertainty/abstention wording
+- natural-language questions

-The KG/RAG system provides the clinical context layer:

-- terminology mapping
+- ground-truth answers
-- label definitions
+- source labels
-- relationships between findings and categories
-- clinical relevance of findings
+- normalized broad clinical categories
-- guideline-style background where appropriate

-The benchmark is constructed using an LLM-assisted QA generation pipeline.
-The LLM generates clinical-style questions, answers, explanations, and uncertainty statements, but it will not create independent medical ground truth.
-All generated QA pairs can be grounded in Kvasir-Capsule annotations, including the original label, bounding box, source video, frame number, and normalized clinical category.

-A knowledge-grounding layer also is introduced in this phase.
-Since Kvasir-Capsule does not provide real clinical notes, this layer uses external curated medical texts, terminology resources, dataset documentation, and guideline-style references rather than patient-specific notes.
-A medical knowledge graph represents relationships between findings, anatomical landmarks, broad clinical categories, visual evidence types, quality limitations, and supported question types.
-A vector database stores semantic embeddings of relevant unstructured medical text snippets.
-Hybrid retrieval combines semantic search from the vector database with graph traversal from the knowledge graph to provide controlled medical context to the LLM.
-The LLM then generates evidence-grounded QA pairs using this retrieved context together with the dataset annotations.

-The benchmark includes several question categories: visual identification questions, evidence-grounding questions, temporal-context questions, localization questions, normal-versus-abnormal questions, uncertainty or abstention questions, and clinical review prioritization questions.
-These question types allows the benchmark to evaluate not only whether a model can recognize a finding, but also whether it can localize evidence, use temporal context, distinguish normal from abnormal views, recognize poor image quality, and abstain when the visual evidence is insufficient.

-The output of Phase 4 is a validated MMVQA benchmark split into training, validation, and test sets.
-The final dataset includes artifact paths, questions, answers, evidence fields, task labels, difficulty levels, KG concepts, retrieved context references, and validation status.
-This phase forms the bridge between medical visual artifact generation and the later model training and evaluation phases.
+- evidence references
+- bounding-box availability
+- temporal-context availability
+- quality tags
+- question types
+- difficulty levels
+- validation status
+- train / validation / test split assignment

 ---